The Las Vegas Raiders have been made official. The

 Oakland, Los Angeles, Oakland, Las Vegas Raiders are all set to start playing in Sin City in 2020.

-For UK based sorts fans the concept of the mobile sports franchise tends to be pretty alien.
+For UK based sports fans the concept of the mobile sports franchise tends to be pretty alien.
 Perhaps it is a matter of scale, partisanship, and collective experience.
 To see a Premiership team move this far across Europe for example would be unthinkable.

 Of course the Raiders aren’t the first NFL team to move, and probably won’t be the last.
 But that is not what this is about.
 This is to point out that the Raiders are and always will be the second outdoor Pro Football team to appear in Las Vegas.

 First came the CFL, and the now almost mythologized Las Vegas Posse.
-They may not have been too successful, but the CFL’s Las Vegas Posse were the first attempt by a major pro sports league to site a team in the city.
+They may not have been too successful, but the CFL’s Las Vegas Posse were the first attempt by a major pro sports league to site a football team in the city.

 After the CFL came the XFL and the Las Vegas Outlaws.
 Like the Posse they weren’t around long (one season) but have a cultural footprint still.